Donald Trump is feted by his former rivals in a show of Republican unity after rally shooting

 Trump's survival of an attempted assassination Saturday at a rally in Pennsylvania was on the minds of many inside the hall.
 One of the delegates in the crowd could be seen with a folded white piece of paper over his ear — an apparent tribute to the bandage Trump wore when he entered the hall Monday to a roaring crowd.

-He was wearing it again when he arrived Tuesday night, appearing even earlier than he did the night before.
+Trump was again wearing a bandage when he arrived Tuesday night, appearing even earlier in the arena than he did the night before.
 Trump entered a few minutes after his newly chosen running mate, Ohio Sen. JD Vance.

 Scalise, who was injured in a politically motivated shooting in 2017 while he was practicing for a charity baseball game, spoke of his own experience when he touched on Trump's attack.